 • they must provide the supervisory boards with correct and complete information regarding the Company’s economic, patrimonial or financial situation;

 Only specifically authorised employees may have relations with the press and the same must disseminate information about the Company corresponding to the truth in compliance with the laws, current regulations and internal procedures adopted by the Company concerning the management of confidential information.

 Employers, senior managers and persons in charge, all employees and external service providers are required to apply and observe regulations on the protection of health and safety at work.
 In particular, in order to minimise potential risk of injury in the workplace, compliance with accident prevention regulations, as well as individual and collective preventive measures established and communicated by the Company through specific instructions, equipment and training programmes is required.
 In this context, employees must consider themselves responsible for adequate management of safety and, therefore, must avoid exposing themselves or other workers to hazards which might cause injury or harm.

-- verifies the commercial and professional reliability of suppliers and commercial/financial partners, based on a number of significant indices (e.g. public prejudicial data, protests, bankruptcy proceedings) or acquisition of commercial information on the Company, its shareholders and directors via specialised companies; verifies the magnitude of the price if disproportionate with respect to average market values; the involvement of “politically exposed persons”;
+- verifies the commercial and professional reliability of suppliers and commercial/financial partners, based on a number of significant indices (e.g. public prejudicial data, protests, bankruptcy proceedings) or acquisition of commercial information on the Company, its shareholders and directors via specialised companies; verifies the magnitude of the price if excessive with respect to average market values; the involvement of “politically exposed persons”;

 - verifies the regularity of payments, with reference to the full correspondence between beneficiaries/payers of payments and counterparties actually involved in the transaction;